-Tax evasion is punishable by up to five years in prison, a fine of as much as $250,000, in addition to the payment of any taxes owing.
+Tax evasion is punishable by up to five years in prison and a fine of as much as $250,000, in addition to the payment of any taxes owed.
 Here are some common criminal penalties for specific types of tax evasion:

-- Not Filing a Return: This offense that generally carries civil tax penalties.
+- Not filing a return: This offense is generally punished through civil tax penalties.
 In extreme cases, there can be up to one year in prison and $100,000 in fines for each tax year not filed.

-- Filing a Fraudulent Return: A criminal felony that carries up to 3 years in prison and $100,000 in fines.
+- Filing a fraudulent return: A criminal felony that carries up to three years in prison and $100,000 in fines.

-- Misrepresent or Conceal Financial Information: A criminal felony with a maximum penalty of 5 years in jail and $100,000 in fines.
+- Misrepresenting or concealing financial information: This is criminal felony tax fraud with a maximum penalty of five years in jail and $100,000 in fines.

-- Failing to Pay Taxes: A felony offense with penalties of up to 3 years in prison and $250,000 in fines.
+- Failing to pay taxes: A felony offense with penalties of up to three years in prison and $250,000 in fines.

-Don’t get bullied by the I.R.S. or state tax agency.
+Don't get bullied by the IRS or state tax agency.
 Convictions for tax evasion come with significant financial penalties.
-If you’re under investigation or charged with tax evasion or other tax-related crime, it’s in your best interests to contact a local tax attorney to represent your interests and advocate on your behalf.
+If you are under investigation or charged with tax evasion, or other tax-related crimes, it's in your best interests to contact a local tax attorney to represent and advocate on your behalf.